rootsongjc/skywalking-website/content/docs/main/v8.3.0/en/setup/service-agent/java-agent/How-to-tolerate-exceptions.md

+---
+title: How to tolerate custom exceptions
+type: projectDoc
+layout: baseof
+---
 # How to tolerate custom exceptions
 *In some codes, the exception is being used as a way of controlling business flow.
 Skywalking provides 2 ways to tolerate an exception which is traced in a span.*
 1. Set the names of exception classes in the agent config